SSaabir/LifeLine-Project---Blood-Donation-System/README.md

 ## 🌐 Project Overview

-The Lifeline system allows hospitals to register and manage blood inventory, while donors can register, view appointments, and respond to blood requests.
+The Lifeline system allows hospitals and donors to register, view appointments, and hospitals to respond to blood requests.
 The platform supports core functionalities like booking, canceling, rescheduling appointments, and maintaining a donor record history.

 ---